SEBSarDev/FDF/README.md

 ```
 myFile.fdf contains a series of numbers separated by spaces, which correspond to the elevation of each point on the map.
 Examples are available in the test_maps folder.
+The mlx_linux is provide by school 42, it is a small graphics library in C language.